Earthfiredrake/SWL-Cartographer/README.md

 Legacy support for The Secret World is largely untested and provided waypoint packs use SWL locations.
 I will not be taking the time to generate waypoints for TSW myself, but would be willing to include an alternative pack if one was volunteered.

 ## Overview
-This mod intends to provide a supplement to the ingame regional and dungeon maps, with various improvements:
+This mod is in an early state of development, consider this to be a wishlist, and consult the changelog for which parts have been implemented.
+It intends to provide a supplement to the ingame regional and dungeon maps, with various improvements:
 + Multiple icons for custom map notations
   + Assigned by type, but may be overridden individually (ex: The location to use a password required to access a lore may count as a "lore" marker, but use the "password" icon)
   + User customization of the map icons, including replacing most icons or adding their own, without requiring a flash compiler
 + Zone and path marking in addition to point locations
 + More support for extended descriptions and precise placement based on coordinates
 + Premade packages of related markers which can be loaded or toggled as a package
-  + ex: A package for Samhain might include lore, quests, vendors, rider/summon/empowerment points
+  + ex: A package for Samhain (TSW) might include lore, quests, vendors, rider/summon/empowerment points
   + These packages may also include more general packs of Lore, Rare Spawns, etc.
   + As much as possible the locations included in these packs will use verified exact game locations
     + This may result in one or more utility mods designed to provide absolute locations of various game objects
     + This will also likely result in an automatic marking system from LoreHound
+	+ Had a thought about feeding data back to LoreHound, but lack enough camera info to create my own world-screen calculation, and the existing one requires a dynel and doesn't work on arbitrary points
   + While the native format will likely not be compatible with existing waypoint packs (Lassie's etc.), I may see if I can handle their format as well at least on a transition basis
   + I'd love for this to be a full plugin system, adding custom logic to the provided waypoints
     + I have no idea where to even begin with this part of the concept but no shortage of random ideas if it can be made to work: